Soccer-Australian soccer does not have culture of crowd trouble - CEO

 "What happened on Saturday was unacceptable - they weren't football fans, they were individuals who used that platform to demonstrate their own illegal behaviours."

+A 19-year-old and 18-year-old were charged for separate alleged assaults on Glover, with the former also accused of assaulting a security guard.

+Police said the three had been bailed to appear in court on Feb.
+27.

-Glover, who returned to training on Monday with his head bandaged, said the pitch invasion was "disappointing for football".
+Glover returned to training on Monday with his head bandaged and said the pitch invasion at Melbourne Rectangular Stadium was "disappointing for football".

 "The police investigation is doing its thing, for me, it’s just about getting back on the pitch and being ready for next week," he told the Nine Network.

-The pitch invasion came days after the A-League announced it had signed a deal to sell its men's and women's title-deciding Grand Finals to Sydney until 2025, a decision that triggered a major fan backlash.
+The pitch invasion came days after the A-League announced a deal to sell its men's and women's title-deciding Grand Finals to Sydney until 2025, a decision that triggered a major fan backlash.

 Hosting rights for Grand Finals were previously given to the top-finishing teams.